Jimjule/TDD_a_single_object/documented_process_of_dice_object.md

 Rf - Replaced array and #sample with rand(6) + 1, passed

 COMPLETED
+RESULT SHOULD BE RANDOMLY PICKED

+R - Expected result to be random, failed
+G - Expected to use #rand, passed

+COMPLETED
 ROLL ANY NUMBER OF DICE

 R - Described a dice instance being passed dice.roll(6), failed (ArgumentError wrong number of arguments (given 1, expected 0))
 G - Gave #roll argument quantity = 1, passed

+COMPLETED
+RESULT SHOULD BE SHOWN

+G - Expected dice.roll to be an integer, passed

+COMPLETED
+SHOULD RESPOND TO #ROLL

+R - Expected dice to respond to #not_a_method, failed G - Expected dice to respond to #roll, passed

 COMPLETED